prometheus/prometheus/docs/configuration/configuration.md

 # native histogram.
 If this is exceeded, the entire scrape will be treated as
 # failed.
 0 means no limit.
 [ native_histogram_bucket_limit: <int> | default = 0 ]

+# Limit on bucket factor of a single native histogram.
+# If this is exceeded, native histogram will be automatically reduced.
+# failed.
+1.00271 means the minimum factor supported in prometheus.
+[ native_histogram_min_bucket_factor: <float> | default = 1.00271 ]
 ```

 Where `<job_name>` must be unique across all scrape configurations.